nicolinc/iommufd/Documentation/userspace-api/iommufd.rst

   used to allocate a vEVENTQ.
 Each vIOMMU can support multiple types of vEVENTS, but is confined to one vEVENTQ per vEVENTQ type.

+- IOMMUFD_OBJ_VCMDQ, representing a hardware queue as a subset of a vIOMMU's virtualization feature for a VM to directly execute guest-issued commands to invalidate HW cache entries holding the mappings or translations of a guest- owned stage-1 page table.
+Along with this queue object, iommufd provides the user space an mmap interface for VMM to mmap a physical MMIO region from the host physical address space to a guest physical address space, to exclusively control the allocated vCMDQ HW.
+Thus, when allocating a vCMDQ, the VMM must request a pair of VMA info (vm_pgoff/size) for a later mmap call.
+The length argument of an mmap call could be smaller than the given size for a paritial mmap, but the given vm_pgoff (as the addr argument of the mmap call) should never be offsetted, which also implies that the mmap will always start from the beginning of the physical MMIO region.

 All user-visible objects are destroyed via the IOMMU_DESTROY uAPI.

 The diagrams below show relationships between user-visible objects and kernel